To apply to our program, please submit the following documents through ERAS:

 5. Excellent references are required from a minimum of three physicians and/or researchers with whom the applicant has worked on a regular basis for at least one month.
 For individuals who have had prior training in another residency program, this must include a letter from the previous program director.

-The UC SOM and the Department of Neurology do not discriminate with regard to race, sex, age, religion, color, national origin, sexual orientation, or veteran status.
+The Neurology Residency Program does not discriminate with regard to race, sex, age, religion, color, national origin, sexual orientation, or veteran status.